Table of Contents

-Agricultural Employee Protection Act: No decisions were released under this Act during the 2019-20 fiscal year.
-There is one current file before the Tribunal that was bifurcated.
-The decision on the substantive hearing was completed in 133 days on August 29, 2018.
-The second part of the case is a constitutional challenge.
-The hearing of the constitutional challenge is complete and a decision is expected in mid-2020.
+Agricultural Employee Protection Act: One decision was released under this Act during the 2020-2021 fiscal year.
+The file was bifurcated, with the decision on the substantive hearing being completed in 133 days on August 29, 2018.
+The second part of the case was a constitutional challenge, with the decision being completed in 182 days.

-Assessment Act: The average time to release a decision under the Assessment Act was 26 days, with the range being from two days to 80 days.
+Assessment Act: The average time to release a decision under the Assessment Act was 19 days, with the range being from 15 days to 24 days.

 Ministry of Agriculture, Food and Rural Affairs Act